 A Little About My Professional Background

-I have a Masters in Social Work from Boston College and have 10+ years of experience working in the trauma field.
+I earned my Masters in Social Work from Boston College and have 10+ years of experience working in the trauma field.
 I am an adjunct professor at the University of New Hampshire in the nursing department teaching prospective psychiatric nurse practitioner students about trauma and dissociation.
 I provide consultations to therapists on trauma-informed care.
 I am trained in Progressive Counting, EMDR, and Sensorimotor Psychotherapy (Level 2).
 I stay active in the trauma & dissociation professional groups and am always learning new things!

 Starting To Heal Only Takes One Step in Front of the Other

 Going through trauma therapy can help you heal.
 Let’s explore how I can help.
 Reach out for a free 15-minute phone consultation session to see if we may be a good fit for one another.